ubc-aamodt-group/vulkan-sim/README.md

 This document will walk you through Vulkan-Sim installation.

 If you use Vulkan-Sim in your research, please cite:
-Mohammadreza Saed, Yuan Hsi Chou, Lufei Liu, Tyler Nowicki, Tor M. Aamodt, Vulkan-Sim: A GPU Architecture Simulator for Ray Tracing, In proceedings of the ACM/IEEE International Symposium on Microarchitecture (MICRO 2022), Chicago, Illinois, October 1–5, 2022.
+> Mohammadreza Saed, Yuan Hsi Chou, Lufei Liu, Tyler Nowicki, Tor M. Aamodt, Vulkan-Sim: A GPU Architecture Simulator for Ray Tracing, In proceedings of the ACM/IEEE International Symposium on Microarchitecture (MICRO 2022), Chicago, Illinois, October 1–5, 2022.

 Vulkan-Sim version 1.1.0 and above is also compatible with LumiBench.
 If you use LumiBench in your research, please cite:
-Lufei Liu, Mohammadreza Saed, Yuan Hsi Chou, Davit Grigoryan, Tyler Nowicki, Tor M. Aamodt, LumiBench: A Benchmark Suite for Hardware Ray Tracing, In proceedings of the IEEE International Symposium on Workload Characterization (IISWC), Ghent, Belgium October 1–3, 2023.
+> Lufei Liu, Mohammadreza Saed, Yuan Hsi Chou, Davit Grigoryan, Tyler Nowicki, Tor M. Aamodt, LumiBench: A Benchmark Suite for Hardware Ray Tracing, In proceedings of the IEEE International Symposium on Workload Characterization (IISWC), Ghent, Belgium, October 1–3, 2023.

 #  Required Software/Packages
 - Ubuntu 20.04